bitfocus/companion-module-tools/README.md

 When used, this will build a module ready for distibution

+More information on this command is available [on the wiki](https://github.com/bitfocus/companion-module-base/wiki/Module-packaging)

 ### companion-generate-manifest

 Generate the new format manifest from an old package.json